GLP-1 Support Supplement Protocol

 25mcg

 Adequate levels of Vitamin D are linked to improved function of the GLP-1 hormone.
-Vitamin D may enhance the body's sensitivity to GLP-1, contributing to more effective glucose metabolism and insulin regulation.
+Vitamin D may help support healthy GLP-1 signaling and normal glucose metabolism, especially in people with low vitamin D status.
 [3]

 Make Sense of Supplements